mosip/documentation/docs/pre-registration-user-guide.md

 ## Overview
 This guide helps in understanding the pre-registration sample UI implementation.
 The pre-registration portal can be used in **self-service** as well as in **assisted** mode.

-**Self-service mode**- In this mode, a resident can select a language that is familiar to them for logging into the application.
-The same language might also be selected by them as one of the languages for data capture.
+**Self-service mode**- In this mode, residents can pre-register themselves by accessing the pre-registration portal.
+They can select a language that is familiar to them for logging into the application.
+After logging into the portal, they could select the same language for enterting data into the demographic form and create an application.

-**Assisted mode**- When used in an assisted mode, the operator could be handling the portal and helping other residents in filling up their details.
+**Assisted mode**- When used in an assisted mode, the operator could be handling the portal and helping other residents in filling up the details.
 The languages that the operator and the resident understands, may or may not be the same.
 If we consider a country with linguistic diversity, the possibilities increase.
 In such cases, the operator might log in with a language that they are familiar with, and also select a data capture language that is understood by the resident.

 ## Pre-registration process
 The key steps in this process are: